alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ```

 **Option B: The Defensive approach (Honest, but Noisy)**
 To avoid exceptions, we use "Guard Clauses."
-This is safer, but now 80% of our code is error checking, and the actual business value (deactivating the user) is buried at the bottom.
+This keeps control flow linear, but now 80% of our code is error checking, and the actual business value (deactivating the user) is buried at the bottom.

 ```csharp
 // Imperative: The "Happy Path" is fragmented by error checks.